9uant-brain/JFET_METER/README.md

 ## Hardware Implementation

-Since this is not complex circuit, I built this on prototype pcb.
-And components are connected with jumper wire.
-You can see the completion in the picture below.
-You might see red module and header parrell sockets too, they are used for opamp tester (I am working on).
-Arduino and modules are attached with header socket.
+Since this is not a complex circuit, I built it on a prototype PCB, connecting the components with jumper wires.
+The completed circuit can be seen in the picture below.
+You may also notice the red module and parallel header sockets, which are used for an op-amp tester I am currently working on.
+The Arduino and other modules are attached using header sockets.

 <p align="center">
   <img src= asset/C1.jpg width="50%" height="50%">